- How do I contact you?

 All cheques are made payable to the Police and Crime Commissioner for Lancashire.

-Please be aware that we process cheques immediately, however the waiting time for a new grant application to be completed remains at around six months.
+Please be aware that the waiting time for a new grant application to be completed remains at around six months.

 See section Firearm and shotgun information.
 There is a matrix showing the ages at which you can apply for or own a firearm/shotgun.